itshartend/Delete/README.md

 # Delete

-Only Admin can apply the bot in ur group the bot can delete Links and Forward, Kick Or Mute Any User
+Only Admin can add the bot in your group the bot can delete Links and Forward, Kick Or Mute Any User